ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps.md

 # An overview of FeatureBase bitmaps
 {: .no_toc }

-FeatureBase converts data to base-2 bitmaps of two types:
+FeatureBase converts data to base-2 (binary) in two types of bitmap:
-* standard bitmaps
+* Standard bitmaps for individual values, or
-* bit-slice bitmaps
+* Bit-sliced bitmaps which slice integer values into a single bitmap for each power of two

 {% include page-toc.md %}